Quintin O'Connor: Union career

 O'Connor, as a member of the Clerks' section of the Trinidad Labour Party (TLP), attempted on numerous occasions prior to the riots of 1937 to pass a motion permitting his union to register under the Trade Union Ordinance of 1933, but each and every motion was defeated.
 He was opposed within the party by TLP leader A. A. Cipriani, who, in addition to believing that the 1933 Ordinance did not provide sufficient protection to union organizers, preferred agitation for political reform within the colony's Legislative Council to union activities, such as strikes and street protests.
 Following the riots, however, O'Connor led a group of clerks who broke from the TLP to form the Union of Shop Assistants and Clerks (USAC), which was officially registered on 30 August 1938.
 In 1939, O'Connor and other leaders of the USAC, organized the mainly female workers at the Renown shirt factory and won for them a 12.5 per cent wage increase, and an eight-hour workday among other concessions.

 In 1940, O'Connor incorporated the USAC into the Federated Workers Trade Union (FWTU), which he took over with Albert Gomes.
 Though originally intent on exclusively organizing clerks, O'Connor and Gomes met with little success and decided to turn the FWTU into an omnibus union.
-They regularly received advice from the British Trade Union Congress (TUC).
+They regularly received advice from the British Trades Union Congress (TUC).
 When the United States established a naval base in the Chaguaramas area, they secretly organized the base workers and eventually won recognition as the bargaining agents for the base employees.
 They also organized many government workers.
 In 1946, on behalf of government workers, they signed the FWTU's first collective bargaining agreement.
 This agreement was historic because, for the first time in Trinidad's history, wage increases were linked to increases in the cost of living index.
 In addition, the agreement was a sign from the government to other employers that collective bargaining was to become a normal part of labour relations in Trinidad.

 In 1948, O'Connor became the secretary of the Trinidad and Tobago Trades Union Congress (TTTUC), which briefly united the labour movement in Trinidad and Tobago and was able to enter into block agreements with employers.
 However, the TTTUC split up shortly after over the issue of international affiliation with the World Federation of Trade Unions (WFTU).

 As a result of O'Connor's support for the WFTU, as well as his activities in the Caribbean Labour Congress (CLC), an organization dedicated to the independence of British Caribbean colonies and the spread of socialism, O'Connor was put on a list of leftists banned from traveling throughout the English-speaking Caribbean.